 Congratulations to Gerald and many thanks to all those who were kind enough to nominate him.

 After a lot of hard work from our many volunteers, we will move our shop to new premises in the Kilroot Business Park from Saturday January 15th.

-Our new premises will enable us to better display the many items we sell to support the foundation and will allow us to open for longer on a Saturday (Until 4.00 p.m.), but we hope to also open on a couple of days during the week.
+Our new premises will enable us to better display the many items we sell to support the foundation and will allow us to open for longer on a Friday and a Saturday (Until 4.00 p.m.), but we hope to also open on a couple of days during the week.
 We will announce this soon.